-HTC to release fewer devices in 2012, plans to focus on a handful of "hero" productsAlex Wagner - Deputy Managing Editor, News Desk
+HTC to release fewer devices in 2012, plans to focus on a handful of "hero" productsAlex Wagner - Editorial Director of News and Content

 Quick!
 Can you name each and every device HTC released last year?
 Doing so would be quite a task, but it looks like it'll become easier in 2012.
 After Motorola CEO Sanjay Jha revealed earlier this month that his company intends to release fewer phones in the new year, HTC U.K. CEO Phil Roberson has now said that he has a similar plan in place, affirming rumors that surfaced in December.
 Speaking to Mobile Magazine, Roberson said that HTC plans to pare down its smartphone portfolio in 2012 by focusing on a limited number of high-end "hero" handsets.
 The exec's full statement on the matter:

 "We have to get back to focusing on what made us great – amazing hardware and a great customer experience.
 We ended 2011 with far more products than we started out with.
 We tried to do too much.
 So 2012 is about giving our customers something special.
 We need to make sure we do not go so far down the line that we segment our products by launching lots of different SKUs."